 Are you using the most effective keywords for your MSP marketing goals?
 Moveover, are you using keywords in the most effective way to rank on page one?
 Here are the best keywords and how to use them.

-When you search for your MSP on Google, are you finding your business?
+When you search for serbices you offer as an MSP on Google, are you finding your business?
 Are your competitors ranking for keywords you feel you need to attract more clients?
-Take a moment to learn why you’re not ranking for your keywords and what you can do to change it.
+Before you give us on your MSP marketing, take a moment to learn why you’re not ranking for your keywords and what you can do to change it.

 Many MSPs believe that, as long as they have some keywords, they have an SEO plan in place.
 Moreover, they feel that once they have an SEO plan in place, they are done and if they don’t rise in placement then SEO doesn’t work.
 The reality is SEO isn’t a strategy, it’s a tactic, and SEO requires the support of other tactics in order to be successful.
 Here are three reasons why SEO might not be working for your MSP.

 You’re a successful Managed Service Provider serving multiple cities, or even multiple states... yet when you do a Google search for IT companies in those locations, your business doesn’t come up as a result.
 Instead, the results are populated with local businesses which feature the location in their titles or meta-descriptions.

 As marketing has shifted to predominantly take place online, it is important to understand the tools available in order to best make use of them.
 Google AdWords is a prime example of a tool that can provide notable marketing benefits--although it may not be the right fit for everyone.